keonwoo98/DSLR/README.md

 ### How BONUS Features are Organized

-All BONUS features are integrated into the mandatory files with clear markers:
+All BONUS features are integrated into the scrs files with clear markers:

 **In describe.py:**
 ```python